exercism/scala/exercises/practice/leap/.approaches/introduction.md

 }
 ```

-For more information, check the [Ternary expression approach][approach-ternary-operator].
+For more information, check the [Ternary expression approach][approach-ternary-expression].

 ## Approach: `match` on a `tuple`